PeterC66/m4ops/NotesStandardsPractices.md

 │   └── params - parameters to the URL
 ├── translations - Locales files (for eg using Vue-i18n)
 │   └── index.js
+├── views - the components that are routed eg  xxx/dashboard │   └── ...
 └── other folders ... such as filters,or constants, API.

 **server** Folder Structure